thehui87/Learning-Godot/tutorial_vector_math.md

 <p align="center"><img src="images/tutovec7.png"></p>

+Ideally, if the guard was looking straight towards snake, to make eye to eye contact, it would do it in the same direction as vector BA.

 The dot product between **F** and **BA** is greater than 0 will determine if Snake has been discovered.
 This happens because we will be able to tell that the guard is facing towards snake:

 ```python